-Where can I view or measure the values of the Core Web Vitals?
+Where can I view or measure the Core Web Vitals scores?

 There are several ways to measure the metrics of a website.
 On the one hand, the values can be retrieved via the Chrome User Experience Report.
 This provides empirical values about how real Chrome users experience different websites.
-However, the easiest way for webmasters should be to get the values via the PageSpeed Insights to determine the values.
+However, the easiest way for webmasters should be to retrieve the data from PageSpeed Insights.

 Alternatively, website operators can retrieve results by adding a "Core Web Vitals Report" to the Search Console.
 The three scores can also be retrieved quite quickly via the Web Vitals extension.

 Google itself provides a comprehensive guide with frequently asked questions (FAQs) around the topic of Core Web Vitals.
-In addition, Google mentions the possibility that websites that meet all usability criteria may be displayed in search results in a different way by means of an indicator.
+Moreover, Google mentions that websites meeting all usability criteria may be indicated in a different way in search results.